 The Kentucky Coal Mining Museum offers a complete picture of the lives that revolve around the coal industry.
-Visitors to the museum can view the process detailing the formation of coal by looking at several visuals and fossil displays.
+Visitors to the museum can also view the process detailing the formation of coal by looking at several visuals and fossil displays.
 Next a narrated video describes the early coal mining days in Benham and Lynch.
-Other displays include items from the company hospital, early mining tools, items from the commissary and the miner’s home, and a working scale model of a coal tipple.
+Other displays include items from the company hospital, early mining tools, items from the commissary and the miner’s home, as well as a working scale model of a coal tipple.
 A photography collection documenting the history of Benham – mining accidents, new buildings, people, etc. -can also be seen.

 The Loretta Lynn Exhibit: The third floor of the museum is dedicated to the life of country music singer and Coal Miner’s Daughter Loretta Lynn.
 The Lynn Exhibit includes portraits capturing the singer at various stages of her life in addition to many items from Mrs. Lynn’s personal collection.